cubiq/ComfyUI_IPAdapter_plus/README.md

 IPAdapter also needs the image encoders.
 You need the [CLIP-**ViT-H**-14-laion2B-s32B-b79K](https://huggingface.co/h94/IP-Adapter/resolve/main/models/image_encoder/model.safetensors) and [CLIP-**ViT-bigG**-14-laion2B-39B-b160k](https://huggingface.co/h94/IP-Adapter/resolve/main/sdxl_models/image_encoder/model.safetensors) image encoders, you may already have them.
 If you don't, download them but **be careful because the file name is the same!** Rename them to something easy to remember and place them in the `ComfyUI/models/clip_vision/` directory.

 The following table shows the combination of Checkpoint and Image encoder to use for each IPAdapter Model.
-Any Tensor size error you may get it is likely caused by a wrong combination.
+Any Tensor size mismatch you may get it is likely caused by a wrong combination.

 | SD v. | IPadapter | Img encoder | Notes |
 |---|---|---|---|